 “Dan.”
 Chief Constable Joe poked his head through the doorway.
 “The boy’s awake and talking to Carl at the clinic, so I need to head over right away.
 I think we’re done here, anyway.
 Come with me for a sec, will you?
 Maureen needs you to fill in some form or something before you leave.”

 As her dad left the room, Sam looked at the notebook the Chief had left on the table.
 He hadn’t written down a single word.

 “Do you want something to eat, Wes?
-There’s a vending machine by the washrooms,” Drew whispered, standing up from the chairs beside Ben’s bed where he and Wesley had been planted since Ben arrived at the medical clinic.
+There’s a vending machine by the washrooms,” Drew whispered, standing up from the chairs beside Ben’s bed where he and Wesley had been planted since Ben arrived at the Glacier Village Medical Clinic.

 “Thanks, I think I saw a machine out there,” Drew said, taking Wesley’s bill.

 As Drew left Ben’s room, Constable Carl Monahan entered.

 Drew found the change machine and received more coins than he could fit into his pockets.
 He used some of the coins to buy Wesley’s snacks and then chose a bag of pretzels for himself.
 As he walked back to Ben’s room, a bag started to slip from his arms, so he raised his elbow, trying to save it.
 Two other bags fell in the other direction and Drew grabbed for them, dropping a handful of coins that clinked and rang when they hit the floor.